Why Your Least Visible Work is Your Most Important Work

 - Please put aside time to read Charles Eisenstein’s article, “Scaling Down” – or read it right now.
 Although it’s a long and quite complex read (about 20 minutes), I highly recommend it as an antidote to the despair that comes with feeling that nothing you can do makes a difference.

-- Nelson Mandela is perhaps best known for successfully leading the resistance to South Africa’s policy of apartheid in the 20th century, during which he was imprisoned at Robben Island Prison (1964–82).
+- Nelson Mandela led the resistance to South Africa’s policy of apartheid in the 20th century, during which he was imprisoned for 27 years.
 He won the Nobel Prize for Peace in 1993, along with South Africa’s president at the time, F.W. de Klerk, for his role in leading the transition from apartheid to a multiracial democracy.
-Mandela is also known as the first black president of South Africa, serving from 1994 to 1999.
+Mandela was the first black president of South Africa, serving from 1994 to 1999.

 - I’m paraphrasing Charles Eisenstein’s words from his article “The Impact of Morphic Resonance.”
 In it he shares that the principle of morphic resonance explains how once something happens somewhere, it creates a field of change that allows the same thing to happen more easily somewhere else.